My guilty pleasure is TV shows about the paranormal, and I love novels featuring mediums and ghost hunters.

 Victoria Laurie in her "Ghost Hunter” series.
 (Author is a psychic intuitive.)

-JL Bryan in her “Ellie Jordan: Ghost Trapper” paranormal mysteries.
+JL Bryan in his “Ellie Jordan: Ghost Trapper” paranormal mysteries.

 AUTHORS WHO USE CURENT KNOWLEDGE AS WELL AS CREATE THEIR OWN RULES: